PMLAnalytics/PMLAnalytics/README.md

 - 👋 Hi, I’m Paul Manuel Lazarescu - @PMLAnalytics
-- 👀 I’m interested in growing my leadership skills
+- 👀 I’m interested in growing my leadership ability
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to secure a data analyst position in a reputable organization to expand my learnings, knowledge, and skills
 - 📫 How to reach me Lazarescu711@gmail.com

 <!---